nylonW/precise-volume-slider/readme.md

 ## Usage

-1. Navigate to any YouTube video page
+1. Navigate to any video page
 2. The volume slider will automatically appear beneath the video
 3. Drag the slider to adjust volume
 4. Click the speaker icon to mute/unmute